abutlb/simple_file_orgnizer/README.md

 ##a very simple use:

-1- put the the py in a folder you want to orgnize
+1- put the the `.py` in a folder you want to orgnize

 2- run cmd powershell or terminal in that folder